jae686/srl-tutorials/README.md

 ## Author note

 > [!IMPORTANT]
 > As of August 2025, this tutorial series is a work in progress.
-New chapters will be added as my personal time allows.
+New chapters will be added and corrected as my personal time allows.
 > The Chapters as they are now may be changed as the tutorials are being written.